houndci/hound/doc/SECURITY.md

 * SCSS: [SCSS-Lint](https://github.com/brigade/scss-lint)
 * Go: [golint](https://github.com/golang/lint)

-Those libraries find style violations and pass them back up through `StyleGuide` and `BuildRunner`.
+Those libraries find code violations and pass them back up through Resque for [`CompleteBuild`] to finish.
-The violations are collected in the [`Violations`] class, which is passed to [`Commenter`], which uses the [GitHub commenting API][comment-api] to comment about the violations on the pull request.
+The violations are collected in the [`Violation`] classes, and also stored in our PostgreSQL database. [`SubmitReview`] fetches them, converts them to a format that fits GitHub comments, and submits the PR review to GitHub, to comment about the violations on the pull request.

-[`Violations`]: ../app/models/violations.rb
+[`CompleteBuild`]: ../app/services/complete_build.rb
+[`SubmitReview`]: ../app/services/submit_review.rb
+[`Violation`]: ../app/models/violation.rb
 [`Commenter`]: ../app/services/commenter.rb
 [comment-api]: https://developer.github.com/v3/pulls/comments/

-`BuildRunner` also saves the violations, the pull request number, and the commit SHA in the `builds` table of our Postgres database.
+`CompleteFileReview` saves each violation, the line number, and patch position, in the `violations` table of our Postgres database.
-This saves the line number and a reference line number to GitHub's patch.
-We do not save any of your code in Postgres, or Redis.
+We do not save any of your code in Postgres.
-It only lives in the memory of the Ruby process.
+We do store the contents of the files to review temporarily in Resque, and it gets cleared out as soon as the job is processed.

 To browse the portions of the codebase related to receiving and processing pull request notifications,